peterrham/projects/javascript_tests/README.txt

 table can help with this, although javascript seems to be the most simple way.

+./htm5_canvas_example.html

+This is an html5 example of using a canvas and java script.
+This test also logs to the javascript console.

 Here follows, a list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt